kris-kuiper/Validator/README.md

 #### Using rule objects

-Although there is a large number of validation rules, you may wish to specify some of your own.
+Although there is a large number of predefined validation rules, you may wish to specify some of your own.
 One method of registering custom validation rules is using rule objects.

 Below is a blueprint/example of a custom rule: